linxuhao/JAVA-CustomProperties/README.md

  *  Also handle multi Thread read/write at same time on same file with a synchronized queue system

- *  Also have a little versioing system
+ *  Also have a little versioning system

  *  Please save after all modifications, and refresh() to reload from file if you keep working on the same file